Kermit1246/AutoTyper/README.md

 This program was inspired by [OP AUTO CLICKER](https://www.opautoclicker.com/).
 Idea & Design based off of them.
 Special thanks to the developers for inspiring this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Updates
 - Fixing the "start" & "stop" buttons able to be activated with a keypress.
-- Implementation of changing the hotkey
+- Implementation of changing hotkey
 - Record & Playback of macro.